sprin/pg-discuss/docs/extensions_and_drivers.rst

 IdentityPolicy
 --------------

-An `IdentityPolicy` driver implements the authentication policy by associating requests with identities.
+An `IdentityPolicy` driver implements the policy for associating requests with identities.
 Cookies are used to "remember" identities.

 The `IdentityPolicy` plugpoint allows for a wide range of authentication mechanisms to be implemented.
 Some possibilities include OAuth 2, traditional